Lemorita95/burned-areas/README.md

 ### satellite_images.py
 this file deals with the interface with earth engine, the aquisiton of image collection, binary mask, image save.

+## to-do
+data is unbalance. implement things to deal with it for better predictions.